MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-811.md

 ---
-title: About BOM - Sub-Assemblies (report)
+title: About the BOM - Sub-Assemblies (report)
-description: Get an overview about the needed components for a sub-assembly bill of material (BOM), both for assembly and for production.
+description: Get an overview of the components in a subassembly bill of materials, for both assembly and production.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf